GitbookIO/plugin-adbutler/README.md

-# gitbook-plugin-adbutler
+# Adbutler for GitBook

-Integrate adbutler.com ads into a gitbook
+Integrate adbutler.com ads into a GitBook.